Terminal Agents Suffice for Enterprise Automation: Analysis and Discussion

 Skills are overwhelmingly procedural, presenting step-by-step recipes for creating or modifying records via the platform API.
 However, the bulk of each skill's content is not the procedure itself, which is typically a single API call, but rather the \emph{pitfalls} and \emph{field mappings} embedded within it.
 These capture non-obvious knowledge discovered through trial and error: mappings between UI labels and API fields, valid field values, which endpoints exist, and workarounds for issues such as shell quoting.

 The nature of skills varies markedly across platforms.
-On \textbf{ServiceNow}, skills are larger and more encyclopedic (3.9\,KB on average), accumulating field mappings, identifiers, and query patterns across tasks.
-Much of their content captures non-obvious correspondences between labels from the UI and field names from the API, as well as other platform-specific quirks.
+On \textbf{ServiceNow}, skills are larger and more encyclopedic (3.9\,KB on average), accumulating field mappings, identifiers, query patterns, and platform-specific quirks across tasks.

 On \textbf{ERPNext}, skills are more numerous but smaller (25 files averaging 1.8\,KB), each focused on a single entity type.
 While the API structure is uniform, skills record subtle schema inconsistencies and side effects that can lead to silent failures, such as fields like \texttt{so\_required=1} having inverted semantics (allowing invoices \emph{without} sales orders).